ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Input_Output/Scenario.md

 In this case it writes an event into the EventNetwork, which then triggers the associated Manipulator.
 The story consists of multiple acts, which itself can consist of multiple sequences.
 The grouping of sequences into acts currently has no effect in the simulator.
-A sequence must consist of exactly one <Actor> tag and one <Maneuver> tag.
+A sequence must consist of exactly one <Actors> tag and one <Maneuver> tag.
 The numberOfExecutions attribute states the maximum number of times that the sequence will by triggered.
 If the numberOfExecutions is -1 then the sequence can triggered an unlimited number of times.